 As we learn what works by creatively addressing situations, it is desirable to move problems from open-ended to close-ended ones with routine actions that provide acceptable solutions.
 This frees us to apply our creative energies to new circumstances and wrestle with tough issues.
 As you may have experienced, creative thinking may not come naturally and is hard work.
-As a senior leader, one of your value-added functions is looking forward to create or seize opportunities and to focus efforts to overcome challenges.
+As a senior leader, one of your value-added functions is looking forward to creating or seizing opportunities and to focus efforts towards overcoming challenges.
+Perhaps the most challenging aspect of senior leadership is building a creative climate of openness and flexibility in an inherently bureaucratic organization that seeks optimization through control.